 - Plan and implement one day conference for SESPs to enhance knowledge of IEP process, disabilities, behavior and emotional issues, Trauma and learning, navigating the system, and other topics specific to SESPs and the professionals that serve them

-- Develop and oversee all support activities for SESPs.
+- Procure CEUs for professional development and RTSC conferences.
+Develop and oversee all support activities for SESPs.

-- Work with RTSC Director and outside agency to assess ongoing support needs of SESPs, including foster parents, and the professionals that serve them
+- Provide ongoing support to SESPs through phone calls, emails and other means.
+Work with RTSC Director and outside agency to assess ongoing support needs of SESPs, including foster parents, and the professionals that serve them

 - Extensive knowledge of special education law and development of IEP and the Team

 - Expertise in complex childhood trauma, especially as it impact the learning process and academic performance

-- Experience in adult education, preferably in presenting to parents, professionals and community members about special-education related topics.
+- Work experience as advocate or member of IEP team and experience; with the special education surrogate parent program, developing curriculum and interactive instruction methodology, adult education, preferably in presenting to parents, professionals and community members about special-education related topics.

 - Familiarity with disability and emotional/behavioral/psychiatric issues related to children and

 - Experience, preferably clinical, in working with students and families served by

-- Computer skills including Word, Excel, Access, PowerPoint and GoToWebinar.
+- Excellent oral and written communication skills.
+Computer skills including Word, Excel, Access, PowerPoint and GoToWebinar.